By Nicole S.

 Else Nutrition offers a solution for parents seeking a plant-based, non-GMO, soy-free, animal and dairy-free, environmentally-conscious formula alternative that provides growing toddlers with the essential nutrients to foster growth.

-How Else Toddler Formula Alternative Can Help
+How Else Toddler Nutrition Can Help

 There are 3 main ingredients in Else toddler nutritional drink: almonds, buckwheat and tapioca.
 Together, the almond paste and buckwheat provide fat, but also complement each other to provide all of the essential (meaning the ones the body cannot make) amino acids to be a complete protein.
-The tapioca provides a quick -acting carbohydrate to fuel the growing toddlers.
+The tapioca provides a quick-acting carbohydrate to fuel the growing toddlers.
 In fact, 92% of the formula is made of just these 3 pronounceable ingredients, which are used in their whole forms, and not chemically extracted.
 Now that’s a short, transparent ingredient list, helping parents feel good about knowing exactly what is in the formula.

 Don’t let the allergy risk get in your way.
-Almonds are a top allergen in the US, but almond allergies are actually way less common than milk allergies, which is the most prevalent food allergy in children.
+Almonds are an allergen in the US, but almond allergies are actually way less common than milk allergies, which is the most prevalent food allergy in children.
 Almond allergy is reported in less than 1% of all children under the age of 2 years; and, when looking at just children with food allergies, only 9% of them have almond allergies compared to 25% of them who have milk protein allergy.
 While the name is similar, buckwheat and wheat are different grains altogether.
-Buckwheat is 100% naturally gluten-free, and is considered a very low allergy risk in the US.
+Buckwheat is 100% naturally gluten-free and is considered a very low allergy risk in the US.

-How Else Compares to Current Toddler Formulas
+How Else Compares to Current Toddler Formulas/Nutrition Drinks

-The ingredients in Else plant-based nutrition drink are 92% based on whole plant ingredients, and are non-GMO.
+The ingredients in Else plant-based nutrition drink are 92% based on whole plant ingredients and are non-GMO.
 And, because Else toddler nutrition drink is plant-based, it has the anti-inflammatory benefits, and there is no risk of any derivatives from the use of animal antibiotics or hormones.
 While many health organizations including the FDA approves the safety of GMOs and milk derived from cows treated with antibiotics and hormones, long term, quality studies on their safety are missing, leaving a lack of strong medical consensus and confidence with their use.

 And, if we’re getting very specific here, one potential challenge to plant-based nutrition drinks is the high levels of naturally occurring phytates, a compound that blocks iron absorption.
 Else plant-based toddler nutrition drink solves that problem by removing the almond skins to reduce the amounts of phytates present in the formula.